Bayn-Web/one-line/Readme.md

 ## what it is

 `Oneline` is a cron-like and not-cron-like pure schduler which is able to schedule tasks in a single line.

 It allows you to schedule all the tasks in a single timer.

 And it is a cron-like scheduler.

 If you don't like cron, it also provides a `object literal` way to schedule tasks.

-Lastly, it is pure, no and dependencies.
+Lastly, it is pure js-lib, no other dependencies.

 ## how to install